fadeoutsoftware/WASDI/docs/PythonCookbook/ImportAndPreprocess.rst

 ------------------------------------------

 .. note::
-	We will use Sentinel-1 for this sample but the same code can be used for all the missions and image types
+	We will use Sentinel-1 GRD and the public LISTSinglePreproc2 workflow for this snippet, but can be used with any mission and any compatible workflow.

 .. note::
-	In the code you will see different options.
-Probably in your code you will want to choose and use the one that best fits your needs
+	The LISTSinglePreproc2 is designed to geo reference a Sentinel-1 GRD Image (apply orbit, radiometric calibration, terrain correction...)

 This is our sample params.json file.